About the Showroom

 Leave the A1M at junction 7 and follow signs to Stevenage town centre.

-Turn left at first roundabout onto Gunnels Wood Rd which is dual carriageway.
+Turn left at the first roundabout onto Gunnels Wood Road, which is a dual carriageway.

 Exit at next roundabout and come back on yourself, then immediately take the first left down Norton Green Road.

 The Cellar Showroom is the second entrance on the right.
 There is ample car parking.

 Take the steps from the station down to the Leisure Park and cross the park to the entrance on Six Hills Way.

 Turn right and follow the path to the underpass on the left.